volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 tag:
   - React
 promote: false
-metaDescription: // META
+metaDescription: Learn when using index as a key can be considered an antipattern in React and when it is totally acceptable.
 shareImage: /img/react-antipatterns-index-as-a-key.jpg
-teaser: // TEASER
+teaser: In modern web applications lists are everywhere and knowing how to render them properly is one of the first things every developer should learn.
+  Transforming lists into React elements is typically done via the map() method.
+  It is executed on an...
 date: 2021-08-26T11:20:01.341Z
 ---
 In modern web applications lists are everywhere and knowing how to render them properly is one of the first things every developer should learn.

 Transforming lists into React elements is typically done via the **map()** method.

-It takes an array of elements, performs specified operations and returns a new array with the applied changes.
+It is executed on an array of elements, performs specified operations and returns a new array with the applied changes.

 ## The map() Method